 An abnormal result may mean you have a blocked artery.
 The procedure can show how many coronary arteries are blocked, location of the blockage, and the severity of the blockages.

 Cardiac catheterization carries a slightly increased risk when compared with other heart procedures.
 However, the procedure is very safe when performed by an experienced team.
-Overall risk is 0.01%
+The overall risk is 0.01%.

 Considerations associated with any type of catheterization include the following: